MultiCraft/repixture/mods/rp_mobs/API.md

 ### `rp_mobs.microtasks.drag = function(drag, drag_axes, time)`

-Continously reduces the mob velocity using the specified drag vector at the specified drag axes for a specified time.
+Continuously reduces the mob velocity using the specified drag vector at the specified drag axes for a specified time.
 The drag vector specifies on each axis how much the mob slows down.
 This microtask finishes after the `time` runs out.